Eric Clapton’s Unplugged – The Story Behind the Acoustic Reinvention of Layla

 Andy casually enjoying Eric’s solo during Layla.

-Layla’s Success was a Huge Revelation for Eric
+Layla’s Success Was a Huge Revelation for Eric

 When we cracked that I thought we got a good show here, and we can do alternative versions of anything really in this framework.